 3 hours.
-This course focuses on current issues in advanced practice with communities and organizations.
+This course focuses on current issues in advanced practice with communities and organizations allowing students the opportunity to apply advanced practice theories and methods to particular problem areas.

 SWKG 698: Program Development, Administration, and Funding

 3 hours.
 Social Work Administration prepares students to perform managerial functions in public, nonprofit, and faith-based human service organizations with particular emphasis on those with programs designed to improve family resilience and human wellness.
 Specific attention is given to the topics of leadership, human resources, fund raising, organizational development, structure and governance, resource management, and efforts to link human service organizations in an integrated community-wide service delivery system.
 Students analyze and evaluate selected administrative systems, management practices, and programs in their advanced internship agency and design strategies to maximize both their learning and performance in this and other settings.
 The course emphasizes the school of social work themes of integrating faith and practice, the strengths perspective, and building communities.